 Customers who ask questions or leave complaints on your Page want to hear back from you soon – really soon.
 46% of social media users worldwide expect an answer immediately or within an hour.
 Making them wait for hours or days will not make their complaints go away – in fact, it might make things worse.

 As mentioned above, improving response rates should be your social customer care team’s top priority.
 Using the right social media management tools can help you achieve this goal, even if you have a small team or struggle with limited resources.

 NapoleonCat’s Social Inbox is an advanced social customer care solution.
 It collects interactions (comments, private messages, mentions, reviews) from all of your connected social media profiles and allows your team to easily handle them from one user-friendly dashboard.
-You can use the Social Inbox to manage a single Facebook account or multiple profiles from several platforms (Facebook, Instagram, LinkedIn, Twitter, and Google My Business).
+You can use the Social Inbox to manage a single Facebook account or multiple profiles from several platforms (TikTok, Facebook, Instagram, LinkedIn, Twitter, and Google My Business).

 The Social Inbox can help your team streamline community management and social media moderation processes.
 Each new interaction is a ticket that can be assigned to a member of your team, answered, tagged, or sent to a supervisor with a request for consultation.

 You can also assign sentiment to comments and tag messages and users.
 This information can then be included in moderation reports that give you an overview of the different types of interactions you handle as well as your team’s performance.

 Finally, there’s Automoderation – NapoleonCat’s automation solution that will help you deal with predictable and repetitive interactions at scale.
 Using automated moderation, you can:

 - set up auto-replies to comments and messages based on defined keywords,